 What does a typical day look like?

-Each session starts with a whole class circle time which includes reading a story, practicing our counting, learning the letters of the alphabet, talking about the weather and the days of the week.
-After this, the children take part in free play activities.
-These are activities the children can chose to do, based on the topic we are learning in class.
+Each session starts with class circle time which includes reading a story, practicing our counting, learning the letters of the alphabet, talking about the weather and the days of the week.
+After this, the children take part in free-play activities.
+These are activities the children can chose to do based on the topic we are learning in class.
 For example, this could be playdough, building, painting, sensory bins or water and sand.
 During free play the teachers support and question the children, developing their individual skills.
 Every session there is an adult led activity that has been planned by the teacher to teach the children a skill or practice something that they need some extra support and guidance with.
 For example, cutting skills, dice rolling and counting or teaching an art skill.
-After snack we have a second circle time which involves a music or movement activity.
-This could be listening to the music and dancing with ribbons or using rhythm stick with a piece of music to learn about beat.
-During every session (weather permitting) the children get the opportunities to play outside in our secret garden.
+After snack we have a second circle time which involves music or a movement activity.
+This could be listening to the music and dancing with ribbons or using rhythm sticks with a piece of music to learn about beat.
+During every session (weather permitting) the children get the opportunity to play outside in our secret garden.
 During this time the children build and imagine, using natural resources to play with their friends.
 This could be making a fire, cooking their own soup or building obstacle courses.

 Do you accept children who are not potty-trained?

 No. Children attending the program must be able to use the toilet independently.